MAKE THE RIGHT IMPRESSION

 - On the left side of your place setting will likely be two or three forks arranged in order of the sequence of the courses you are going to be served before dessert, starting on the far left side.
 Moving from left to right, the first fork is for the first course unless it is soup, the next fork is for the salad course, and the last fork on the right is for the main course, often meat or fish.
 The latter is going to be the largest fork which usually pairs with the largest knife to the immediate right of your place setting.

 - When you have a salad as your main course, eat it with the largest fork.
+Similarly, when the salad and the entrée or main dish are served together during the same course, use the same dinner fork for eating both of them.
 Sometimes, fish and salad forks are both shaped differently than regular forks with slightly wider and curved prongs or “tines” as they are called.

 - On the right side will be one to three knives with the blades facing inward.
 These will again be arranged beside each other in order of the courses, but from right to left.
 This generally means that the largest knife will be closest to the center of the place setting and the smallest on the far right.
 Knives to be used with a fish course usually have a somewhat broader blade and are shorter than regular main course knives.